 Some products that also track an index or other investments may

 'look and feel' like ETFs, but they are not ETFs.
-These are
+Products labeled

-There are also exchange traded managed funds and exchange traded
+as exchange traded managed funds and exchange traded hedge

-example, they may try to outperform an index or
+They may use strategies to try to outperform an index or

 seek enhanced returns.
-The risks of these products can be different and sometimes
+The risks of these products can be different

 See other exchange traded